GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

   <figcaption>One element transitioning to another, with an aspect ratio change. <a href="https://simple-set-demos.glitch.me/7-expanding-image-ratio/">Minimal demo</a>. <a href="https://glitch.com/edit/#!/simple-set-demos?path=7-expanding-image-ratio%2Fstyles.css%3A59%3A0">Source</a>.</figcaption>
 </figure>

-In the default transition, the container animates from the before size to the after size.
-The old and new views are 100% width of the container, and auto height, meaning they keep their aspect ratio regardless of the container's size.
+In the default transition, the group animates from the before size to the after size.
+The old and new views are 100% width of the group, and auto height, meaning they keep their aspect ratio regardless of the group's size.

 This is a good default, but it isn't what we want in this case.
 So: